Breakingviews - Jay Powell has golden chance to avow independence

 NEW YORK (Reuters Breakingviews) - Federal Reserve Chairman Jay Powell is channeling Groucho Marx when it comes to climate change.
 The U.S. central banker seems to be following the comedian’s quip that he would “refuse to join any club that would have me as a member.”
 But there are good reasons for Powell to see sense and nudge the Fed into the Network for Greening the Financial System in 2020.

 Founded two years ago, this 50-plus global group of central banks and other regulators wants to focus the financial sector’s mind on environmental and climate risks and encourage the industry to support the switch to a greener economy.
-Trying to keep the planet from frying is a noble cause and even hydrocarbon-dependent countries, like Abu Dhabi and Canada, have sent emissaries to figure out how global warming will impact banking supervision and macro-financial policy.
+Trying to keep the planet from frying is a noble cause and even hydrocarbon-dependent countries, like the United Arab Emirates and Canada, have sent emissaries to figure out how global warming will impact banking supervision and macro-financial policy.

 Fed Governor Lael Brainard said in November the U.S. central bank was in discussions about how it might participate in the network.
 But there is no good official reason why it hasn’t already signed up.
 Some at the Fed worry that tackling climate change is a diversion from its mandate of maximizing employment and ensuring price stability.
 And Powell told Congress in April that climate risks don’t “fit neatly” into his financial stability duties.
 Neatness hasn’t, however, prevented the Fed from past diversions.

-Note: This article has been corrected to refer to the United Arab Emirates rather than Abu Dhabi in the second paragraph.